lidgren/Lidgren.Core/README.md

 * Best possible performance
 * No reflection
 * Heap allocation free whenever possible
+* Use of spans instead of collection interfaces
 * Simple and self explanatory
 * Everything thoroughly unit tested